-NOTE 13.
+NOTE 14.
 CUSTODIAL ACTIVITY

-OGE's custodial collection primarily consists of Freedom of Information Act requests.
+OGE's custodial collection primarily consists of late fees.
 While these collections are considered custodial, they are neither primary to the mission of OGE nor material to the overall financial statements.
-OGE's total custodial collections are \$0 and \$438 for the fiscal years that ended September 30, 2019, and 2018, respectively.
+OGE's total custodial collections are \$400 and \$0 for the years ended September 30, 2020, and 2019, respectively.

-NOTE 14.
+NOTE 15.
 RECONCILIATION OF NET COST TO NET OUTLAYS